Tuomas Tomunen

 Working Papers

-Failure to Share Natural Disaster Risk, Revise and Resubmit, The Review of Financial Studies
+Failure to Share Natural Disaster Risk, Accepted, The Review of Financial Studies

-I test whether asset prices reflect risk-exposures of financial intermediaries in a setting that is well suited to tackling concerns about omitted risk factors.
-I analyze catastrophe bonds whose cash flows are linked to occurrences of natural disasters and find that 71% of security-level variation in expected returns can be explained by a theoretically-motivated measure of intermediaries' marginal utility.
+I test whether asset prices reflect risk-exposures of financial intermediaries in a setting well suited to tackling concerns about omitted risk factors.
+I analyze catastrophe bonds whose cash flows are linked to natural disasters and find that 71\% of security-level variation in expected returns can be explained by a theoretically-motivated measure of intermediaries' marginal utility.
 Assuming natural disasters are independent of aggregate wealth, this result is inconsistent with any alternative explanation based on unobserved macroeconomic risks.
-I also show that the aggregate premium has recently decreased when the intermediaries' access to outside capital has improved.
+I also show that the aggregate premium decreases and becomes less sensitive to the occurrence of disasters when intermediaries' access to outside capital improves.

 Is Physical Climate Risk Priced?
 Evidence from Regional Variation in Exposure to Heat Stress, with Viral V. Acharya, Tim Johnson, and Suresh Sundaresan.
 Jack Treynor Prize (2022).

-We exploit regional variations in exposure to heat stress to study if physical climate risk is priced in municipal and corporate bonds as well as in equity markets.
-We find consistent evidence across asset classes that local exposure to heat stress is associated with higher yield spreads for bonds, especially for lower-quality and longer-maturity bonds, as well as higher conditional expected returns for stocks.
-These results are observed robustly starting in 2013–15, and are consistent with macroeconomic models. where climate change has a direct negative impact on aggregate consumption.
+We exploit regional variations in exposure to heat stress to study if physical climate risk is priced in municipal bond, corporate bond and equity markets.
+We find consistent evidence across asset classes that local exposure to heat stress is associated with higher yield spreads for bonds and higher conditional expected returns for stocks.
+These results are observed robustly starting in 2013–15.
+The fact that heat stress premium is (a) positive, (b) economically substantial, and (c) present across comprehensive samples of multiple asset classes is consistent with macroeconomic models where climate change has a direct negative impact on aggregate consumption.

 Green Labeling with Livia Yi